 Symptoms of the disease include a water soaked grease spot on foliage or dark brown, almost black spots on the stalks or fruit.
 Spores from infected plants can travel up to 40 miles in the air under the right conditions, so the Maine Department of Agriculture asks gardeners to destroy infected plants by burying or bagging them.
 This will prevent the spores from releasing in the air and spreading the disease.

 For plants that have not been infected yet, the application of an organic fungicide is strongly recommended.
-We recommend Fung-onil or Immunox, among many approved solutions.
+We recommend Fung-onil among many approved solutions.
 After applying the fungicide, continue to monitor your plants for signs of infection.

 Extended periods of wet weather can produce Blossom-End Rot, a tomato disorder that is caused by low levels of calcium.
 When too much water is applied to plants, the roots are deprived of oxygen and unable to produce the calcium they need for normal cell production.

 Blossom-End Rot usually begins as a small water-soaked area at the blossom end of the fruit.
 This may appear while the fruit is green or during ripening.
 As the lesion develops, it enlarges, becomes sunken and turns black and leathery.
 In severe cases, it may completely cover the lower half of the fruit, becoming flat or concave.

 Protecting your tomato plants from overwatering and stimulating calcium production should be your focus.
 Apply a treatment of lime to help regulate the soil's pH and encourage calcium production, then mulch around the plants to keep soil moisture levels as consistent as possible.